 - Secure your visa invitation letter from a travel agency or online before you leave or simply leave the country and find a travel agency in the country of your border run.

 - If you already have the letter, present this at the person-in-charge when you cross the border back to Vietnam.
-If you prefer to get the visa with the sticker on, just let your travel agency or the embassy to do this.
+If you prefer to get the sticker visa, just let your travel agency or the embassy to do this.

 - If you use an invitation letter, you have to pay $25 or $50 for the sticker at the border.